You might wonder about how to layer a bed for summer when every night feels too warm, no matter what kind of bedding you try to use.

 Look for sheets made from soft and breathable fabric like cotton or linen, and consider getting a mattress topper to add extra cushioning and support.

 Another tip is to switch to a lighter comforter or duvet in the summer months to avoid overheating.
+It’s about how to layer a cozy bed with light fabrics to create a soft and inviting space during warm months.

 And don’t forget about pillows and a throw blanket- try out different types and densities to find the perfect combination for your sleeping needs.